melissadiego/elist_analysis/README.md

 Based on executive-level trends across sales volume, loyalty adoption, and operational quality from 2019–2022, EList should execute three primary strategies to reignite growth and optimize profitability:

 ### 1. Bridge the Loyalty Average Order Value (AOV) Gap
-* **The Insight:** Non-loyalty customers average **$274.61** per order, whereas loyalty members average **$240.23**—leaving a **$34.38 revenue gap** per transaction on your most frequent shoppers.
-* **Action:** Implement minimum spend thresholds for loyalty perks (e.g., *"Spend $275 to earn 2x reward points"* or free expedited shipping) to encourage members to match non-member basket sizes.
+* **The Insight:** Non-loyalty customers average $274.61 per order, versus $240.23 for loyalty members — a $34.43 revenue gap per transaction on EList's most frequent shoppers.
+Action: Implement minimum spend thresholds for loyalty perks (e.g., "Spend $275 to earn 2x reward points" or free expedited shipping) to encourage members to match non-member basket sizes.

 ### 2. Win Back 2020 Peak Customers
-* **The Insight:** After 2020’s record **+163% YoY** growth surge, revenue contracted by **-46% YoY** in 2022.
-A massive pool of single-time buyers acquired during peak demand has gone cold.
-* **Action:** Launch targeted re-engagement email campaigns for 2020 guest buyers featuring personalized product recommendations and exclusive loyalty sign-up incentives.
+* **The Insight:** After 2020's record +163% YoY growth surge, revenue contracted -46% YoY by 2022.
+A large pool of single-time buyers acquired during peak demand has gone cold.
+Action: Launch targeted re-engagement email campaigns for 2020 guest buyers, featuring personalized product recommendations and exclusive loyalty sign-up incentives.

 ### 3. Audit 2022 Data Pipelines & Refund Tracking

-* **The Insight:** Recorded refund rates dropped from a peak of 9.22% in 2020 down to 0.00% in 2022.
-Rather than operational perfection, this reflects a known data-logging cutoff after 2021.
-* **Action:** Audit raw order tables and ETL pipelines to restore complete return timestamp tracking before drawing final conclusions on product return performance or customer satisfaction.
+* **The Insight:** Recorded refund rates dropped from a peak of 9.22% in 2020 to 0.00% in 2022 — a known data-logging cutoff after 2021, not a real operational outcome.
+Action: Audit raw order tables and ETL pipelines to restore complete return timestamp tracking before drawing conclusions on product returns or customer satisfaction.